codecraftsuk/web-dev-bootcamp/docs/week_07_python/README.md

 </details>

 <br>
-7. Write a program that takes a dictionary of names and ages as input from the user, and prints out the name and age of the oldest person in the dictionary.
+am that takes a dictionary of names and ages as input from the user, and prints out the name and age of the oldest person in the dictionary.

 <details>
     <summary>Answer</summary>